 The hipster’s choice (weirdly) would have been Beyonce’s Lemonade but I’ve never managed to listen to it all the way through, so that would be fibbing and defeating the point of the exercise.
 However, Lemonade pretty much sums up state of the art (and hence electronic) pop in the 2010s.

 Erykah Badu’s psychedelic soul masterpiece arrived six years earlier and covers pretty much every base for me.
 It updates Stevie Wonder’s adventures in early synth technology for the 21st century and echoes Massive Attack’s soul masterpiece Blue Lines.
 New Amerykah Part One is perhaps more adventurous but less consistently beautiful.

 Voices from the Lake – Voices from the Lake (2012)

 When someone once asks me what music I like, my normal response is ‘everything from Madonna to My Bloody Valentine but my real passions are techno and reggae’.
 And then I might add that my absolute favourite music is mellow, trancey, dubby techno.
 Donato Dozzy and Neel perfected that sound on Voices from the Lake.

 DJ Sprinkles – Queerifications & Ruins – Collected remixes by DJ Sprinkles (2013)

-I don’t really like house music but a lot of the house music I do like was released before 1990.
+I don’t really like house music and a lot of the house music I do like was released before 1990.
 This compilation of DJ Sprinkles’ remixes contains everything I love about house music when I do like it.
 It is as deep as an album containing a ‘rock bottom mix’ and a ‘deeperama’ mix should be.
 Oceanic house that’s filled with melody yet hypnotically repetitive.